dbashford/mimosa-ember-test/README.md

 NOTE: This module requires Mimosa `2.3.14` to function properly.
 If this is an issue, please file a GitHub request to address.

+NOTE: Version `1.0.0` of this module requires version `3.2.0` of mimosa-require.
+Update your `modules` to `require@3.2.0`.
+If you can't use `3.2.0`, that is ok, but validation errors (that will likely not really be errors) might become a nuisance.

 ## Usage

 * `npm install -g phantomjs` (If you are on Windows, this will not install phantomjs properly.
 You will need to [download phantomjs from the site](http://phantomjs.org/download.html) and add the executable to your `PATH`)